Rutgers vs. Illinois College Football Odds, Plays and Insights - NewsBreak

 - The Scarlet Knights have been favored by 1.5 points or more three times this season and have covered the spread in two of them.

-- Rutgers' games this year have hit the over two times in six opportunities (33.3%).
+- Rutgers' games this year have gone over the total in two out of six opportunities (33.3%).

-- Rutgers is 1-0 against the spread and 2-0 overall in games when it puts up more than 23.8 points.
+- Rutgers is 1-0 against the spread and 2-0 overall in games when it records more than 23.8 points.

-- The Scarlet Knights have six giveaways this season, while the Fighting Illini have 12 takeaways .
+- The Scarlet Knights have turned the ball over six times this season, six fewer than the Fighting Illini have forced (12).

 - Find the latest spread and moneyline odds for Rutgers at SISportsbook .